-Adam Connett is a skater who lives in South London and runs skate zine ISNBH.
+Adam Connett is a skater who runs skate zine ISNBH.

 Everything from board graphics through to videos is a creative process.
 Let alone skateboarding as a creative outlet itself.
 For us it was just getting a bunch of likeminded people together.
 We all skate and are into photography, art and design so I thought lets make something.
 I started it with my good friend Dan Graham who oversees all the design aspects.
 Between us we just put our heads together and try pull something off.